 Ownership Guidelines and Hedging Policies: We do not currently have a stock ownership policy for our executive officers.
-However, all of our NEOs own shares of the Company's Common Stock or vested, but unexercised, equity awards.
-The Company has an insider trading policy which, among other things, prohibits insiders from short sales of Intevac Common Stock.
+However, all of our NEOs own shares of the Company's common stock or vested, but unexercised, equity awards.
+Mr. Blonigan as a member of the Company's Board is subject to the director stock ownership guidelines of the Company.
+The Company has an insider trading policy which, among other things, prohibits insiders from short sales of Intevac common stock.
 Other than these prohibitions, the Company has no specific policy regarding hedging of stock ownership positions.

-Compensation Recovery Policy: At this time, we have not implemented a policy regarding retroactive adjustments to any cash or equity-based incentive compensation paid to our executive officers and other employees where the payments were predicated upon the achievement of financial results that were subsequently the subject of a financial restatement.
-Our Compensation Committee intends to adopt a general compensation recovery policy (a "clawback" policy) covering our annual and long-term incentive award plans and arrangements after the SEC adopts final rules implementing the requirement of Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Compensation Recovery Policy: Under the AIP, if it is determined after a bonus is paid under the plan that the individual and corporate performance upon which the bonus award was based was fraudulently represented, the Company has the right to require the return of the bonus.
+Outside of this provision, at this time, we have not implemented fraudulent misrepresentation policies or a policy regarding retroactive adjustments to any cash or equity-based incentive compensation paid to our executive officers and other employees where the payments were predicated upon the achievement of financial results that were subsequently the subject of a financial restatement.
+Our Compensation Committee intends to adopt a general compensation recovery policy (a "clawback" policy) covering our annual and long-term incentive award plans and arrangements after the SEC adopts final rules implementing the requirement of it and to the extent required by Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act or other applicable law.